Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/sbom.md

 it possible to manage vulnerabilities, perform license compliance checks, and understand software dependencies.

-### Getting SBOM
+### Getting SBOMs

-Each OCI artifact contains SBOM attached to it in SPDX format.
+Each OCI artifact contains an SBOM attached to it in SPDX format.
 To get the SBOM you can use `cosign`.

 > NOTE: